timbrel/GitSavvy/README.md

 ## Installation

-GitSavvy is still alpha software, and not yet available via the Sublime [Package Manager](https://packagecontrol.io/).
+GitSavvy is still beta software, and not yet available via the Sublime [Package Manager](https://packagecontrol.io/).

 ### Simple